iogbole/israelo/draft/2021-02-11-pi-project-overview.md

 I host a few <a href="https://woocommerce.com/" target="_blank"> woo-commerce </a> (side-hustle) projects and websites for friends and family with a hosting company.
 I read about the Raspberry Pi 4 boards, and I was super impressed by this small computer board's power.
 I did the maths; it worked out cheaper to host my sites (including the WordPress woo-commerce site) from home using Raspberry Pis - so I decided to build a Kubernetes cluster using Raspberry Pis to host my projects.
 That said, the cost-saving element of the story is only an excuse to justify getting myself some Pi toys.
 I derive a lot of fun tinkering with programmable boards.

-Furthermore, some of my sites require databases, so there was a need to set up persistent storage for the database pod.
+Furthermore, some of my sites require databases, so there was a need to set up persistent storage for the database pods.
 This is where the idea of Pi NAS server came in the picture.
 As well as all the benefits that a regular NAS server provides, I configured mine to host and manage the Kubernetes NFS volume - this lets me mount <a href="https://kubernetes.io/docs/concepts/storage/volumes/" target="_blank"> NFS volumes </a> on multiple pods.

 I will use this Raspberry Pi blog post series to document and share my experience,  and the wrong/right decisions I made whilst tinkering with the Raspberry Pi.